intershop/devenv-4-iom/README.md

 ### Documentation of Azure DevOps Integration <!-- 78770 -->

-A new chapter was added to the documentation, that describes the integration of _devenv-4-iom_ into *Intershop DevOps Environment*.
+A new chapter was added to the documentation, that describes the integration of _devenv-4-iom_ into *Azure DevOps Environment*.

 # Release Information 2.2.0